-Wealthsimple uses state of the art security to protect your data.
-A 256-bit SSL certificate encrypts all information transmitted between your browser and their web servers.
+Wealthsimple uses state-of-the-art security to protect your data.
+A 256-bit SSL certificate encrypts all information transmitted between your browser and its web servers.
 They use it to keep your account information safe, including passwords and personal information.
-Wealthsimple employs state of the art back-up and firewall technology to ensure that your information is always available.
+Wealthsimple employs state-of-the-art backup and firewall technology to ensure that your information is always available.
 The system updates back-ups throughout the day, every day.

 Questwealth offers a multi-layered approach to safeguard privacy and ensure that clients’ personal information is secure.
 They appointed a privacy officer, who is responsible for overall compliance with privacy legislation.

 Nest Wealth uses bank-level security measures to ensure your data is collected and stored safely.
 They encrypt all communication between your browser and their servers, store all of your data on secure servers, and continuously test processes and procedures to ensure your data is secure and safe.

 Winner: Wealthsimple, Questwealth, and Nest Wealth all pass the test when it comes to security.

 Who Are They Best For?

 All three robo-advisors are suitable for most investors, but they each offer something unique that might appeal to different types of investors.

 Wealthsimple is best suited for millennials.
 That’s the demographic they target, and their low fee structure is ideal for investors who are just starting out.
 With Wealthsimple Black, investors with more than $100,000 in their portfolio can enjoy VIP perks such as lower management fees and a financial planning session with one of Wealthsimple’s expert advisors.

 Questwealth Portfolios is best for investors seeking the lowest fees.
 The company leans on years of experience in the discount brokerage side to offer an actively managed robo-advisor service for those investors who are looking for an edge over the index.